open-vela/apps_crypto_mbedtls/README.md

 -   [Porting Mbed TLS to a new environment or OS](https://tls.mbed.org/kb/how-to/how-do-i-port-mbed-tls-to-a-new-environment-OS)
 -   [What external dependencies does Mbed TLS rely on?](https://tls.mbed.org/kb/development/what-external-dependencies-does-mbedtls-rely-on)
 -   [How do I configure Mbed TLS](https://tls.mbed.org/kb/compiling-and-building/how-do-i-configure-mbedtls)

-Mbed TLS is mostly written in portable C99; however, it has a few platform requirements that go beyond the standard, but are met by most modern architectures:

-- Bytes must be 8 bits.
-- All-bits-zero must be a valid representation of a null pointer.
-- Signed integers must be represented using two's complement.
-- `int` and `size_t` must be at least 32 bits wide.
-- The types `uint8_t`, `uint16_t`, `uint32_t` and their signed equivalents must be available.

 PSA cryptography API
 --------------------